Omar Atwa Illustrations by Nano Banana 2026

 Mapping what's there

 The surveyors come first.
 Their job is to measure the existing land precisely: where the property lines are, where the slopes go, where there's a low spot that holds water in spring, where the old farm road crosses.
-They produce a topographic survey, a detailed 3D map of the site as it currently exists.
+The work is done by a licensed land surveyor (an SLS in Saskatchewan, an OLS in Ontario, designations vary by province), often with a small crew.
+They produce a topographic survey, a detailed map of the site as it currently exists.

 Reading the ground itself

 While the surveyors map the surface, the geotech crew investigates what's underneath.
-They drill a series of holes around the site, called boreholes, going down 10 or 20 metres.
+They drill a series of holes around the site, called boreholes, going down a few metres for residential work and deeper for big structures.
 From each hole they pull samples of the soil at different depths.
+How many holes get drilled isn't standardized; it's a cost decision that varies wildly between projects.
+On a site like Birchwood, a thorough geotech might drill twenty or thirty holes; a leaner one might do six and rely on judgement to fill in the gaps.

 Those samples go to a lab, where technicians measure things like grain size, moisture, plasticity, and strength.
 The geotechnical engineer takes the lab results, combines them with notes from the field, and writes a geotechnical report.
 It's usually 30 to 100 pages long, and it answers the questions that matter: